Thwaite, North Yorkshire: Aircraft crash

 On the 28 January 1943, a Handley Page Halifax of No. 1659 Heavy Conversion Unit RAF (HCU), crashed on the eastern side of Great Shunner Fell.
 All crew were rescued from the aircraft by Sergeant C L Pudney, although 3 later died of their wounds.
 After rescuing his crew, Sgt Pudney trekked the 2 mi into Thwaite to raise the alarm.
 Whilst Sgt Pudney was awarded the George Medal for his heroic actions, he was unable to receive the award as he was killed when the No. 405 RCAF Squadron Halifax he was flying in was struck by lightning and crashed at King's Lynn on the 13 June 1943.

 Thwaite in popular culture

 Thwaite has been cited as the setting of Misselthwaite Manor in the book The Secret Garden by Frances Hodgson Burnett.
 However, in the book Space and Place in Children's Literature it states that the Thwaite in the book bears no relation to Thwaite in North Yorkshire.

+Thwaite is a Viking city in the 1996 game Civilization II.